freemint/teradesk/readme.txt

 TeraDesk:

-       DESKTOP.PRG  (if  you  intend  to use multitasking)  OR DESKTOS.PRG  (if you  will  work in  Single-TOS  ONLY) DESKTOP.RSC
+       DESKTOP.PRG  (if  you  intend  to use multitasking)  OR DESKTOS.PRG  (if you  will  work in  Single-TOS  ONLY) OR DESK_CF.PRG  (if you need a Coldfire-compatible version) DESKTOP.RSC
        ICONS.RSC    (if you will use monochrome icons) AND/OR CICONS.RSC   (if your AES can support colour icons)